Obiekt 775

 The Obiekt 775, or Object 775 (Объект 775), was a Soviet experimental missile tank built in 1964.

 The tank had an extremely low profile, with a crew of two which sat in an isolated compartment in the turret.
 The main armament was a 125 mm rifled missile launcher, with a maximum range of 4 km for the "Rubin" anti-tank guided missiles, and 9 km for the "Bur" surface-to-surface missiles.
 It had a rate of fire of 4-5 rounds/min for the "Rubin", and 8-10 rounds/min for the "Bur".
 Both munitions were guided by an infra-red beam.
 The "Rubin" anti-tank missiles were capable of penetrating 250 mm of armor at 60° at a range of 4 km.
+The tank also featured a hydropneumatic suspension and built-in dozer blade, both of which were uncommon for the time.

 The Obiekt 775 used the same engine and transmission from T-64 tank.
 The Obiekt 775T (Объект 775Т) variant used two gas turbine engines instead of the diesel engine.

-The prototype tank wasn't adopted for a number of reasons.
-The crew had poor visibility over the battlefield, the overall complexity of the design, and the low reliability of the missile guidance system.
+Only two prototypes of the Object 775 missile tank were built in 1964.
+The tank wasn't adopted for a number of reasons.
+These included the crew having poor visibility over the battlefield, the overall complexity of the design, and the low reliability of the missile guidance system.
+The only surviving Object 775 is on display at the Patriot Park in Kubinka near Moscow.